 To monitor gopher populations to determine treatment efficacy, I recommend one of two methods: the mound count and the open-hole methods.
 Both of these methods work in much the same way in that they allow you to determine the presence or absence of a gopher in a designated area.
-For implementation, I recommend establishing 10 to 20, 30 foot by 30 foot plots throughout a field following a grid structure; keep a minimum of 45 feet between each plot to minimize the potential of gophers moving between plots during the sampling period.
+For implementation, I recommend establishing 10-20 30 x 30 ft plots throughout a field following a grid structure; keep a minimum of 45 feet between each plot to minimize the potential of gophers moving between plots during the sampling period.
 Be sure to establish these plots in areas where you know you have gophers.

 Once the plots have been established, you can begin the monitoring process.
-For the mound count method, clear away all gopher sign within each plot using your boot, rake, or shovel.
+For the mound count method, you clear away all gopher sign within each plot using your boot, rake, or shovel.
 Be sure to clear away or cover up feeder holes as well.
 Two days after clearing all gopher sign, come back and check for new gopher activity.
 If you have activity (i.e., new mounds or feeder holes), you know that a gopher is present.
 If not, then you assume no gopher is present.
 After you have finished this monitoring activity, treat the area using whatever strategy you have decided to use.
 Approximately one week after treating the area, clear all old sign away from the previously established plots, and come back two days later to check for new activity.
 This will give you an idea of the level of control you have experienced.
 For example, let us assume that you established 20 plots prior to treatment and determined that all 20 plots had gopher activity.
 This equates to 100% occupancy of your monitoring plots.
 After pre-treatment monitoring, you then treat all burrow systems with zinc phosphide bait via a hand probe.
 One week after application, you go back in and clear mounds from the previously monitored plots, and two days later you check for activity.
 This time, you find that 12 of the 20 plots no longer exhibit gopher activity.
 This means you have experienced a 60% (12/20) decrease in gopher populations after one treatment.
 In this case, one more treatment round would likely be warranted.
 Perhaps this time you may use trapping or aluminum phosphide.

 The open-hole method is very similar except you are not clearing old activity within study plots; rather you dig a hole down to a gopher tunnel and leave it open.
 You do this twice for each study plot.
 Because gophers do not like open burrow systems, they will plug it up if they are using that tunnel.
 If you find a plugged hole, you know that a gopher is in the plot.
 After opening the holes to the burrow system, you check them two days later to verify presence.
 If no holes are plugged, you consider that plot "unoccupied".
 If any of the 2 holes in that plot are plugged, you consider the plot "occupied".
 You then repeat this monitoring procedure one week after the control treatment is applied and calculate the level of control in the same manner as described for the mound count method.
-Both of these methods work fairly well, although the open-hole method can be more precise given that gophers sometimes do not mound for several days.
-For example, you could sample at a time when gophers are not mounding much.
-If using the mound count method, you may overestimate your level of control.
-However, many individuals prefer to use the mound count method as it can be quicker to use; the choice is yours.
+Both of these methods work fairly well, although the open-hole method can be more precise given that gophers are not mounding much, you may overestimate your level of control.
+However, many individuals prefer to use the mound count method as it is quicker to use; the choice is yours.